b. 1951, American

 "As a graphic designer for many years, I was a storyteller, but the stories I told were not entirely my own, and there was the necessity of making the message clear and unambiguous.
 With my paintings, I'm still telling a story but the person viewing the picture is an equal partner in the telling.

-I'm inspired by a love of typography, folk art, classic American film.
-My influences are diverse: from Dadaists and the Pop Art and Fluxus movements to that of graphic design and hundreds of anonymous sign and banner painters as well.
+My influences are diverse: from the Dadaists and the Pop Art and Fluxus movements to that of the masters of graphic design.

-Those influences are used in the service of explorations into memory; not for nostalgia but as a way to revisit family and the cultural history of our country, in particular the cowboy-south of my youth.
-The verbal and visual are both utilized in producing the pictures; from one painting to the next the balance changes."
+Those influences are used in the service of explorations into memory; not for nostalgia but as a way to revisit family and the cultural history of our country, in particular the cowboy-south of my youth."